-lappreciate the commitment of all our collaborators, neighbouring communities, customers, suppliers and investors who make our existence and growth possible.
+I appreciate the commitment of all our collaborators, neighboring communities, customers, suppliers and investors who make our existence and growth possible.
 In a year where we made a significant progress but were also tremendously challenged, without a doubt, people are the most important thing and are called up to make a difference.